The Chief stands up at the head of the table

 listening to the turmoil inside her,

-with a ghost-like hand she could hardly feel.
+with his ghost-like hand she could hardly feel.

-But he soothed her and kissed her, stretched lichen over her
+And he soothed her and kissed her, spread lichen cloth over her

 She wept for her lover, searched the woods for him